raj208/Unsupervised_Learning/README.md

 # PCA and K-Means Clustering

-This project demonstrates the application of PCA for dimensionality reduction and K-Means clustering for unsupervised learning.
+This project demonstrates the application of PCA for dimensionality reduction and K-Means clustering for unsupervised learning from Scratch.

 ## Steps Implemented: